rayhog/aviator-jekyll-template/_documentation/overview.md

    3. Learn about using the Technopedia query language to write queries that you use with the API to query Technopedia database. <br>
      [Technopedia queries](../#documentationtql104)

-  To retrieve data from Technopedia, the most common practice you'll undertake is to write queries to use with the API.
+  To retrieve data from Technopedia, the most common practice you'll undertake is to write TQL queries to use with the API.
-  You use the Technopedia query language (TQL) to write queries that are similar to SQL in structure. <br>

   #### Making API GET requests to retrieve asset data
   <br>
   The Technopedia version 6.1 API provides you with read access to the Technopedia database by using an API GET request to retreive asset data.
     * To get access to the Technopedia database, all you require is an API key that you get from Flexera technial support.<br>
-    * You make an API GET request by using cURL or an API client to the `/tql` or `/technopedia-id` endpoint. <br>
-      The `/tql` endpoint requires a Technopedia query languge query statement to describe the data that you want to retrieve.<br>
+    * You make an API GET request to the `/tql` endpoint, which requires a TQL query statement to describe the data that you want to retrieve.<br>
     * Data is returned as key-value pairs in JSON format. <br>

   The following query example is an API GET request that uses the TQL endpoint to retrieve software product names from Technopedia. <br>